ivyldewitt/gc-go-projects/golang-log.md

 * Using conditions with iterative declarations allow us to repeat a sequence of actions multiple times.
 * The Switch statements can be used with fallthrough, default cases, or without an expression at all.

 **Any Reflections?**:

 This is useful in grounding me to the basics of conditionals and how those can be used to conduct a specific sequence of actions.
-In conjuction with iterative statements, I can see how we can 'break' out of the standard sequence of a program by breaking it using other statements.
+In conjunction with iterative statements, I can see how we can 'break' out of the standard sequence of a program by breaking it using other statements.

 ## D11: Wednesday, August 16th 2017